romi/plant-imager/README.md

 # Install `plant-imager`:
 python -m pip install -e .
 ```
-> :information_source: Please notice that we here use the git sub-modules to clone and install `romitask` and `plantdb`.
+> :information_source: Please notice that we here use the git submodules to clone and install `romitask` and `plantdb`.

 ### Install from sources to use the _virtual plant imager_